nihuynh/fractol/README.md

 # fractol
 TODO :
-hud but     => without the malloc
+Rule for the makefile (debug flags of optimisation) hud but     => without the malloc
 More color  => HSV
 Multi-core  => split mon image et chaque thread fait une bande